Material Issues and Related SDGs

 Conducting effectiveness evaluation through interviews

-Board of directors effectiveness
+Board of Directors’ effectiveness

-Periodic review of issues set out in the board of directors effectiveness evaluation
+Periodic review of issues set out in the Board of Directors' effectiveness evaluation

 Ongoing quarterly reviews and feedback to the Board of Directors

-Conducted 4 reviews (July and October 2023, February and April 2024)
+Conducted 4 reviews (July and October 2024, February and April 2025)

 Conduct quarterly reviews and provide feedback to the Board of Directors